 Reishi combats stress by providing calming and relaxing properties that can aid in resetting your sleep cycle, which will further promote quality and good nights of sleep.

-This mushroom also contains active compounds that can help improve your immune system, inflammation, and aid in liver detoxification.2
+This mushroom also contains active compounds that could help improve your immune system, inflammation, and aid in liver detoxification.